Jc2018-CC/CSA/README.md

 ### Harsh Panchal
  - Team Leader + Created the expression parser
- - Antisocial and doesn't know how to make friends outside C4T
+ - Antisocial and doesn't know how to make friends outside CS
  - Likes a text editor (older than java!) named neovim for some reason?

 ### Ricky Tran